jreinlein/YoutubeDownload/README.md

 # YoutubePlaylistDownload
-## Description & Instructions
+## Description
-A small script which automates the downloading of a YouTube playlist as MP3 files.
-Organizes the files into a folder with the name of the playlist.
+A small script which automates the downloading of videos off YouTube as MP3 files.
+Works for single songs, mixes, and playlists.
+Organizes the files into an appropriately-named folder when downloading mixes and playlists.
+## Instructions
 1. Ensure you have Python 3.x installed (script written in 3.4.3.)
 2. Download the _selenium_ package using __pip install selenium__ in the console
-3. Copy the YouTube playlist's URL into your clipboard
+3. Copy the YouTube URL into a file named __url.txt__ in the same directory as the script
 4. Run the .py script and allow the downloads to complete before closing browser
 5. Enjoy!